 Kristen Worley is a former world-class cyclist who now champions the rights of women in sport.
 She has challenged the gender policies of the International Olympic Committee and related sports bodies, which she successfully argued were designed to discriminate against female athletes.
 Worley was born a boy, adopted by a conservative family, and felt like an outsider from a young age.
-Woman Enough (published this month by Random House) is about her legal battle and personal journey, including her decision to pursue gender reassignment surgery.
+Her memoir, Woman Enough, is about her legal battle and personal journey, including her decision to pursue gender reassignment surgery.
 In the following excerpt, she offers a candid description of the experience of transitioning and how it changed her life.

 There’s no manual for transitioning.
 It’s not like changing a light bulb.
 In Toronto in 2000, there were hundreds of endocrinologists, but perhaps four of them knew the ins and outs of gender reassignment and were willing to take on patients.
 I was referred to a doctor who had a practice at Bay and Bloor.
 She set up a sensible, gradual hormone treatment plan to suppress my testosterone and increase my estrogen.